jspsych/jsPsych/docs/developers/contributing.md

 # Contributing to jsPsych

-jsPsych is open source project with [numerous contributors](https://github.com/jspsych/jsPsych/graphs/contributors).
-The project is currently managed by the core team of Josh de Leeuw ([@jodeleeuw](https://github.com/jodeleeuw)), Becky Gilbert ([@becky-gilbert](https://github.com/becky-gilbert)), and Björn Luchterhandt ([@bjoluc](https://github.com/bjoluc)).
 We welcome contributions of all kinds, including changes to the core codebase, the development of new plugins and extensions, and improvements to the documentation.

 The project is managed entirely through the [GitHub repository](https://github.com/jspsych/jsPsych).
 There you can: